Henry-H-W/looney-tuney/README.md

 ## Getting Started
 ### 1. Prepare the Dataset
 Ensure that you have your MIDI dataset inside the `dataset/` directory.
-The script will parse and preprocess these files.
+The `main.py` script will parse and preprocess these files.
+If some of your midi files contain multiple tracks, `midi_processing.py` can help condense everything into one track.

 ### 2. Train the Model
 Before running the model, make sure you have access to a GPU!
-CPU training is heavily discouraged due to time and resource-intensity.
+CPU training is heavily discouraged due to time and resource-intensity (we recommend Google Colab for free GPU use).
 To train the LSTM model on the provided dataset, run:

 ```bash
 python main.py